Damnation Festival: Damnation 2011

 The seventh annual Damnation Festival was held on 5 November 2011 at University of Leeds, Leeds, England.
-Again the festival covered three stages, with headliners Devin Townsend Project, Ulver and God is an Astronaut.
+The festival covered three stages, headlined by Devin Townsend Project, Ulver and God is an Astronaut.

-Early bird tickets went on sale in December 2010 for £19.50 and full price tickets £29.
 Decapitated were forced to pull out after surviving a plane crash.
 Returning from their US tour, the plane was forced to make a landing with no landing gear in their native Poland.

 Damnation 2012

-The Eighth annual Damnation Festival was held across three stages at the University of Leeds student union, Leeds, England, on Saturday 3 November.
+The eighth annual Damnation Festival was held across three stages at the University of Leeds student union, Leeds, England, on Saturday 3 November.

 Damnation 2013

 The ninth annual Damnation Festival was held across four stages at the University of Leeds student union, Leeds, England, on Saturday 2 November.
 The event was headlined by Carcass in their only UK headlining show of 2013 following the release of their new album.

 Damnation 2014

 The 10th Damnation Festival was held at Leeds University Union on Saturday 1 November and featured a total of 26 bands across four stages.
 The sold out event saw a crowd of approximately 4000 in attendance.

 Headliners for the event were UK death-metal act Bolt Thrower who played their only UK performance for 2014 at the festival.
 October File were booked to play the festival but were forced to withdraw prior to the event, they were replaced by Dyscarnate.